anar-bastanov/youtube-ad-skipper/README.md

 >
 > 4. If you don’t see this option:
 >
->    * Enable "Developer options": go to `Settings > About phone` and tap “Build number” seven times.
+>    - Enable "Developer options": go to `Settings > About phone` and tap “Build number” seven times.
->    * Enter your PIN, then repeat the steps above
 >
-> If the option still doesn’t appear, try opening Ad Skipper once, then check the app settings again.
-On some phones, you may need to reinstall the app after enabling Developer options.
-Menu names and locations can vary by manufacturer.
+>    - Enter your PIN, then repeat the steps above.
 >
+>    - If the option still doesn’t appear, try opening Ad Skipper once, then check again.
+>
+>    - On some phones, you may need to reinstall the app after enabling Developer options.

-> After this one-time setup, Ad Skipper will work normally in the background.
+After this one-time setup, Ad Skipper will work normally in the background.

 ## License